jonlpersson/ed-latimore/site/_posts/2015-11-06-8-secrets-to-being-way-more-competitive.md

 To be competitive, you have to come to grips with a simple truth: **you are only ever competing against yourself**.

 Outsiders may compare you to other people, but you can only be the best version of yourself.
-Everyone is a beginner at some point and there is a journey to make before you're a great master.
+Everyone is a beginner at some point and there is a journey to make before you’re a great master.

-It’s useless to compare your position on the path to someone else's because they can’t make you better or worse.
+It’s useless to compare your position on the path to someone else’s because they can’t make you better or worse.
 Only you can.

 Take stock of the best work you’ve done, content you’ve produced, or performance you put on.
 Then try to do better than that.
 There is no better yardstick for measuring how you’re doing now than how you’ve done in the past.
 Comparing yourself to events or people that you have no control over is an exercise in futility and frustration.